 Image source: The CDC

-Why is one lost hour of sleep so costly?
+Why is one lost hour of sleep so dangerous for drivers?

 It should be obvious that getting behind the wheel while drunk or high is dangerously risky.
 What many people don’t know is that excessive drowsiness can actually produce similar effects to intoxication behind the wheel: increased difficulty making good decisions, problems with paying attention to the road, and a delayed reaction time for steering and braking.